MAGICGrants/MagicGrants.org/scholarships/scholarship-application/index.md

 [Apply on Google Forms](https://docs.google.com/forms/d/e/1FAIpQLSebLtxLxWATwmXR6_WqAajLw1nHmwCOmk4UGD0Nzn-8vu_YJA/viewform){: .btn-primary}

 Don't have a Google account?
 [See the instructions here](/scholarships/scholarship-application/2024-Scholarship-Application.pdf).
 You can submit the relevant information by email to [applications@magicgrants.org](mailto:applications@magicgrants.org), or contact us for other submission options.

-You can also ask questions on [our Discord](https://discord.gg/YH7kFuREKY).

 Good luck, and thanks for applying!
 -->